 Export was vital for Britain’s economic growth post World War II and Morris Commercial enjoyed significant global sales.
 By the 1950s it was the largest commercial vehicle manufacturer in the world.
 Morris Commercial vehicles are known to have been exported to over 25 countries including Australia, New Zealand, Canada, Kenya, Ceylon (Sri Lanka), Denmark, South Africa, Mexico, The Bahamas, Belgium, Holland, Malta, Norway, Sweden, Pakistan, Malaysia, Switzerland and Thailand.

 In 1965, BMC took control of its major supplier of bodies, Pressed Steel, and in 1966 merged with Jaguar Cars, renaming to British Motor Holdings Ltd (BMH).
 In 1968 BMH merged with Leyland Motor Corporation Ltd, which made Leyland trucks and buses and also owned Triumph, the company subsequently became British Leyland Motor Corporation (BLMC).

 THE END OF AN ERA

 Sadly, by 1 January 1968, all Morris and Austin commercial vehicles were to carry a BMC badge instead of the individual marque names.
-The main facility that was used for Morris Commercial production, Adderley Park, was closed in 1971 and demolished shortly afterward and that saw the end of production for the famous Morris Commercial vehicles that had served the people for half a century.
+The main facility used for Morris Commercial production, Adderley Park, was closed in 1971 and demolished shortly afterwards, seeing the end of production for the famous Morris Commercial vehicles that had served the people for half a century.

 morris commercial assembly